-Salvation mountain was a most profound experience.
-Not just creatively or artistically but also spiritually.
-It is a site, situated in the midst of desert sands and nothingness.
-A mound of intensive hues and stirringly heartening words.
+Visiting Salvation Mountain was a most profound experience.
+Not merely from a creative or artistic viewpoint but also spiritually.
+Salvation Mountain is a point of interest situated in the midst of desert sands and nothingness.
+Quite literally a mound of intensive hues and stirringly heartening words.

-Praise to a higher being.
-Adoration for God with an enduring message of love.
+Words in praise to a higher being; adoration for God with an enduring message of love.

-There is such an acute sense of positive energy buzzing through every square inch.
-From the site itself to the rays of sunshine illuminating the spectrum of colour.
-To the gentle breeze that tickles and nuzzles exposed limbs.
-Even if religion or spirituality is not your thing, purely witnessing such a feat and creation in the physical is bound to impress, because the sheer devotion and love of one singular human being is magnificently evident in his labour of love.
+At Salvation Mountain there is no denying that acute sense of positive energy buzzing through every square inch.
+From the site itself to the rays of sunshine illuminating the grandiose spectrum of colour.
+Even the gentle breeze that tickles and nuzzles your exposed limbs have a calming affect.
+Regardless if religion or spirituality is or is not your thing, purely witnessing such a feat of artistic creation and devotion is bound to impress.
+Because the sheer adoration and love of one singular human being is magnificently evident in this labour of love.

-The journey commenced on incredibly high spirits, despite the drive being a little confronting at times.
-To an untrained eye it is one of seemingly insipidness.
+The journey to Salvation Mountain commenced on incredibly high spirits.
+To the untrained eye it is one of insipidness.
 One of aridity and the occasional dotting of palm trees.
-Don't get me wrong, the drive was very much enjoyable, despite my rather bleak description.
-I was simply in a state of eager anticipation, impatiently desperate to see a grand peak of opalescence in the horizon.
-But alas nothing but dusty browns and contrasting cerulean skies for miles.
+I was in a state of eager anticipation the entire way, impatiently desperate to see the telltale signs of a grand peak of opalescence in the horizon.
+But alas nothing but dusty browns and a contrasting cerulean skies for miles.
 At times I wondered if perhaps my unreliable navigation system was leading us astray, as it had on many prior adventures.
-But the cacophony of vehicles ahead and behind ours lead me to believe that we we're travelling in the right direction.
+But the cacophony of vehicles ahead and behind ours lead me to believe that we were indeed travelling in the right direction.

 And we were.

-And as if the Universe had read my mind, like a stereotypical scene, a shirtless young male male with cascading dreadlocks appears on the side of the road, head arched to heavens, deep in thought, arms extended far beyond as if to clutch an invisible energy.
+And as if the Universe had read my mind, a shirtless young male male with cascading dreadlocks appears on the side of the road, head arched to heavens, deep in thought, arms extended far beyond as if to clutch an invisible energy.
 Fingers closed save for the index and middle ones, the recognised sign for peace being shared to all who passed him by.
-An unintentional greeting, but a most welcome embrace, a promise of things to come.
+An unintentional greeting, but a most welcome embrace and a promise of things to come.

-Driving into the grounds the site itself really makes you pause.
-The grandness and volume of such a place is truly breathtaking.
-This is one mans work; one mans tribute to God.
-His love and desire to promote peace and love.
-A project that began back in the 1980’s by Leonard Knight, painstakingly cared for to this day.
+Driving into the grounds of Salvation Mountain really makes you pause.
+The magnificence and volume of such a place is truly breathtaking.
+And all this is one mans work; one mans tribute to God.
+His affection and passion to promote peace and love.
+A project that began back in the 1980’s by the late Leonard Knight, painstakingly cared for to this day.

 The mountain itself is created with clay and adorned with numerous messages of love and praise.
 You’ll also find it embellished with a number of paintings and sculptures like florals and waterfalls.
 Around the mountain various vehicles and trailers are dotted throughout, all enhanced with Leonards signature artwork and messages of hope.
 You are at liberty to wander and peruse the grounds, just make sure you stick to the yellow pathways and not off them.
 It was a little disappointing and saddening watching fellow tourists traipsing about freely, despite numerous signs directing and pleading for you to remain on the designated coloured path.
 At times it actually made me mad, how nonchalant and careless people were being.
 Treading on on areas with obvious signs of heavy paint erosion.